Ogi-kun/bindbc-allegro5/README.md

 Static bindings requires the Allegro development packages be installed on your system.
 [Allegro releases on GitHub](https://github.com/liballeg/allegro5/releases) provide precompiled Windows binaries.
 On OS X, you can use (Homebrew)[https://formulae.brew.sh/formula/allegro].
 On Unix-like systems, you can install them via your system package manager.
 See [Allegro downloads page](https://liballeg.org/download.html) for details and additional options.

 When linking with the shared (or import) libraries, there is a runtime dependency on the shared library just as there is when using the dynamic bindings.
 The difference is that the shared libraries are no longer loaded manually–loading is handled automatically by the system when the program is launched.
-Attempting to call `loadAllegro5` with the static binding enabled will result in a compilation error.
+Attempting to call `loadAllegro` with the static binding enabled will result in a compilation error.

 When linking with the static libraries, there is no runtime dependency on Allegro.
 Besides static Allegro libraries, you also need to acquire all its dependencies and link with them.
 This is a lot of work with questionable benefits.

 Enabling the static bindings can be done in two ways.

 #### Via the Compiler’s `-version` Switch or DUB’s `versions` Directive
-Pass the `BindAllegro5_Static` version to the compiler and link with the appropriate libraries.
-Note that `BindAllegro5_Static` will also enable the static bindings for any addons used.
+Pass the `BindAllegro_Static` version to the compiler and link with the appropriate libraries.
+Note that `BindAllegro_Static` will also enable the static bindings for any addons used.

 When using the compiler command line or a build system that doesn’t support DUB, this is the only option.
-The `-version=BindAllegro5_Static` option should be passed to the compiler when building your program.
+The `-version=BindAllegro_Static` option should be passed to the compiler when building your program.
 All of the required C libraries, as well as the bindbc-allegro5 static libraries, must also be passed to the compiler on the command line or via your build system’s configuration.

 __NOTE__: Though bindbc5-allegro is not an official BindBC package, it supports `BindBC_Static` version identifier.